CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

 	What `username` and `password` you want to use.
 (In this example we will use `databaseuser` and `myPassword568`

-1. Once you gather the data you want to use to crate your database you can do it by running the following command.
+1. Once you gather the data you want to use to create your database you can do it by running the following command.
 Please update the variables how you see fit, especially `MY_IP` .
 You can also use the flag `--allowed-cidr` multiple times to add multiple IP-addresses.

 	```sh
 	openstack database instance create my_database_instance \